wegmarken2006/gwui/README.md

 # gwui
 ## UI library based on [Bootstrap 5.1.3](https://getbootstrap.com/) and [Bootstrap Icons 1.7.2](https://icons.getbootstrap.com/).
-UI is served on http://localhost, then the default browser can be automatically launched.
+Some charts are suppported based on [plotly 2.8.3](https://plotly.com/javascript/getting-started/) UI is served on http://localhost, then the default browser can be automatically launched.
 HTTP POST used for UI -> logic messages.
 Websockets used for logic -> UI messages.